danieljwait/e2ee-messenger/Writeup/README.md

 > Along the left with usernames

-For question 1 and 2, Ethan said that having all past messages between two users visible would be a good feature to include in my program.
+For questions 1 and 2, Ethan said that having all past messages between two users visible would be a good feature to include in my program.
 I especially agree with his comment on including past messages being “all or nothing”.

-Next, the answers to question 3 and 4 gave me an idea of the design that he wants to see for the program.
+Next, the answers to questions 3 and 4 gave me an idea of the design that he wants to see for the program.
 I will use these as the basis for my UI mock-up in the design section.

 **Topic: Accounts**